valayDave/metaflow-on-kubernetes-docs/Readme.md

         "AWS_DEFAULT_REGION" :"us-west-2"
     }
     ```
+- To import this config and use it will your deployment run `metaflow configure import new_config.json`
 - The plugin supports deploying a Metaflow-runtime into kubernetes using the `kube-deploy run` command.
 Check usage example [here](https://github.com/valayDave/metaflow-kube-demo).
-The ``metaflow-native-cluster-role.yml`` enables the Metaflow plugin to work within Kubernetes to orchestrate jobs using the using its native runtime within a container in the cluster.
-It is basically allowing `default` kubernetes namespace to have an admin role in applied to pods within the namespace.(I know not the best.
-But its a demo.
-Will Figure better security.)

 - Once Done Executing :
     - Once the ``kubectl port-forward deployment/metaflow-metadata-service 8080:8080`` to port forward metatdata service for accesss on localmachine.
 Please note that because this is directly port forwarding to the pod were are taking the 8080 port for the service.